-Clause 19 establishes section 19.1 of the Firearms Act, which provides that, despite section 19(1) of the Act, an individual cannot be authorized to transport a handgun from a port of entry unless they hold a registration certificate for that handgun.
+Clause 19 adds section 19.1 to the Firearms Act to provide that, despite section 19(1) of the Act, an individual cannot be authorized to transport a handgun from a port of entry unless they hold a registration certificate for that handgun.

-Clause 43 creates section 97.1 of the Firearms Act, which provides that these new sections of the Act, 12.2 and 19.1, do not apply to an individual who
+Clause 43 adds section 97.1 to the Firearms Act to provide that new sections 12.2 and 19.1 of the Act do not apply to an individual who

-- (a) holds an authorization to carry in respect of a handgun; or - (b) meets the prescribed criteria and provides a letter to a chief firearms officer from a provincial or national sport shooting governing body indicating - (i) that they are training, competing or coaching in a handgun shooting discipline that is on the programme of the International Olympic Committee or the International Paralympic Committee, - (ii) the disciplines in which they train, compete or coach, and - (iii) that the handgun in question is necessary for training, competing or coaching in those disciplines.
+- (a) holds an authorization to carry in respect of a handgun; or - (b) meets the prescribed criteria and annually provides a letter to a chief firearms officer from a provincial or national sport shooting governing body indicating - (i) that they are training, competing or coaching in a handgun shooting discipline that is on the programme of the International Olympic Committee or the International Paralympic Committee, - (ii) the disciplines in which they train, compete or coach, and - (iii) that the handgun in question is necessary for training, competing or coaching in those disciplines.